If a statement produces the same error (identical error code) on both the source and the replica, the error is logged, but replication continues.

 version of the table, but not the other, or might cause an error

 for one version of the table, but not the other.
 For example,

 UPDATE statement accessing an

 InnoDB table on the source might cause a

 foreign key violation but the same statement performed on a

 MyISAM version of the same table on the

 replica would produce no such error, causing replication to

-Beginning with MySQL 8.0.31, replication filter rules are applied first, prior to making any privilege or row format checks, making it possible to filter out any transactions that fail validation; no checks are performed and thus no errors are raised for transactions which have been filtered out.
+Replication filter rules are applied first, prior to making any privilege or row format checks, making it possible to filter out any transactions that fail validation; no checks are performed and thus no errors are raised for transactions which have been filtered out.
 This means that the replica can accept only that part of the database to which a given user has been granted access (as long as any updates to this part of the database use the row-based replication format).
 This may be helpful when performing an upgrade or when migrating to a system or application that uses administration tables to which the inbound replication user does not have access.
-See also Section 17.2.5, “How Servers Evaluate Replication Filtering Rules”.
+See also Section 19.2.5, “How Servers Evaluate Replication Filtering Rules”.